aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5" -->

+## Project
+---
+You could reach the project implementation [Traffic_Sign_Classifier.ipynb](https://github.com/aliasaswad/CarND-Traffic-Sign-Classifier-P3/blob/master/Traffic_Sign_Classifier.ipynb).
+Below, I will go through the details of the code implementation and I will discuss the results I've got.

+### Step 0: Load The Data

+In this steps, I used pickle library to load the data.
+The data consist of images and labels ad a numbers for these images.
+The labels are used to recognize what the images represent. [signnames.cvs](https://github.com/aliasaswad/CarND-Traffic-Sign-Classifier-P3/blob/master/signnames.csv) is a file that used to map lables to names.

 ### Data Set Summary & Exploration